-The First 3 Types of Identity Theft
+The Main 3 Types of Identity Theft

 Business or Commercial Identity Theft

 Victims of business identity theft often do not find out until losses build significantly or someone internally sees discrepancies on the books.
 Businesses lose vast amounts of money because of the hidden nature of the transactions.

 New Account Fraud

-Financial identity theft in the form of new account fraud include opening new utility accounts, cell phone plans, or credit card accounts is the most prevalent form of new account fraud.
+Some of the most prevalent forms of new account fraud include opening new utility accounts, cell phone plans, or credit card accounts.
+According to the Insurance Information Institute, new credit card account fraud was the single most common form of identity fraud in 2018.
 Because the thief is likely to use a different mailing address, the victim never sees the bill for the new account.
-When this type of fraud involves a credit card, once the new plastic is issued, the criminal turns it into cash very quickly.
+When this type of fraud involves a credit card, the criminal can turn a newly issued credit card into cash very quickly.

 Account Takeover Fraud